 Student learning outcomes

-- Students will demonstrate a comprehensive understanding of, and commitment to the protection of the human research participant rights, safety and welfare.
+Students demonstrate a comprehensive understanding of human subject research protection and VCU’s commitment to the protection of research participant rights, safety and welfare.

-- Students will commit to practicing as a clinical research professional in an ethical and responsible manner in accordance with good clinical practice and applicable regulations and laws.
+Students apply principles of good clinical practice to learning, case studies and lived experience demonstrating commitment to clinical research professional practice in an ethical and responsible manner in accordance with current regulations and ethical best practice.

 VCU Graduate Bulletin, VCU Graduate School and general academic policies and regulations for all graduate students in all graduate programs